 What NFL playoff games are on today?
 Divisional round schedule for Saturday

 What NFL playoff games are on today?
-Divisional round schedule for Saturday originally appeared on NBC Sports Philadelphia
+Divisional round schedule for Saturday originally appeared on NBC Sports Boston

 It’s time for round two of the NFL playoffs.